-Signing a PKG file is essential for security purposes, to ensure that the app is safe and trustable for use and is free from malware.
-To sign macOS packages, you will require access to an Apple Developer account.
-Signing certificates can be generated via the Apple Developer account.
-Two basic requirements should be met to deploy macOS PKGs:
+Signing a PKG file is essential for security purposes.
+It ensures that the app is safe and trustable for use, and is free from malware.
+A signed PKG app file can be remotely deployed to the enterprise-ready macOS devices through the Hexnode UEM console.
+To sign macOS packages, you will require access to an Apple Developer account using which the certificates can be signed.

 - The .pkg file is built as a product archive.

 - To distribute the macOS PKG as an enterprise app.
 The .pkg file should be signed with a Developer ID obtained from an Apple Developer Enterprise account.
 For all other apps to be distributed via the Mac App Store, the .pkg file is signed using the “Developer ID Installer” certificate, obtained from an Apple Developer account.

 To generate a certificate, first you require a Certificate Signing Request (CSR) file.

 - Open the “Keychain Access” program within your macOS device.

 - Click on Keychain Access appearing on the top menu bar.